edbabayan/GreenWisdom/backend/README.md

 - **FAISS Vector Database**: For storing and retrieving document embeddings
 - **Tavily Search**: For finding relevant content from the web when needed

+The bot also saves chat history to `history.json` for persistence and future reference.

 ## Environment Setup

 1. **Create and activate a Python virtual environment**: